English Channel illegal migrant crossings (2018–present): Statistics

+Total number of crossings

+By age and sex

+The below charts are demographic breakdowns, as recorded by the Home Office, of the age and sex of small boat arrivals from January 2018 to December 2022.
+72,324 of small boat arrivals between 2018 and 2022 were male, 9,527 were female with 3,038 recorded as unknown.
+63,101 of arrivals were between the ages of 18 and 39 representing the majority (74.3%) of those arriving.

 Countries of origin

+In the first four months of 2024, there has been a minor change in the countries of origin of small boat of arrivals with Vietnamese nationals now being the most common nationality and only 20 Albanian nationals recorded.

+In 2023, there has been a change in the countries of origin of small boat arrivals.
+A 90% reduction in the number of Albanians crossing the Channel has been quoted by some government ministers, with 927 Albanians recorded for 2023 (2022: 12,301).
+The top 10 nationalities for 2023 are recorded below:

+The top 10 nationalities by small boat arrivals to the United Kingdom, as recorded by the Home Office, are listed below for January to December 2022.
+Albanians represented the most significant increase in small boat arrivals, from 16 arrivals in 2018 to 12,301 arrivals in 2022, of whom 95% are male.

+Aggregated figures from January 2018 to December 2023 are recorded below.

 In early 2019, it was reported that many of the people making the small boat crossings were from Iran.
 In the first half of 2022, Albanians made up 18% of recorded arrivals, Afghans 18% and Iranians 15%.
 In August 2022, it was reported that British government officials believed that Albanians now made up 50 to 60% of small boat migrant arrivals, with 1,727 Albanian arrivals recorded in May and June 2022 compared to only 898 between 2018 and 2021.

 Smuggling gangs

 Crossings are usually arranged by smugglers who charge between £3,000 and £6,000 for a crossing attempt in a small boat.
 The smugglers often use stolen boats for the crossings.

 On 2 January 2019 the National Crime Agency announced the arrest of a 33-year-old Iranian and a 24-year-old Briton in Manchester on suspicion of arranging the "illegal movement of migrants" across the English Channel.